 - Use cold meat as a ‘wrap’.
 Use a slice of ham or roast beef, with some cheese and vegetables inside.

 - Take a look at one of their ‘typical’ days lunchbox.
-Now if you removed the wheat, cakes, biscuits, muesli bars, flavoured yogurt – what is left?
+Now if you removed the wheat, cakes, biscuits, muesli bars, flavoured yoghurt – what is left?
 Not much?
 Think honestly about how nourishing their lunches are?
 How many vegetables are in it?
 How much GOOD fat do they eat?
 Fish?

 - Stop the WHITE STUFF – flour and sugar.
 Pasta.
 Potatoes.
 Crackers.
 Bread.
 Cakes.
 Biscuits.
-Flour and sugar, are stodgy high carbohydrate bulking agents, and have no nutritional benefits.
+Flour and sugar, are stodgy high carbohydrate bulking agents and have no nutritional benefits.

 - Drink WATER ONLY.
 Absolutely NO fizzy drinks, energy drinks or fruit juice.

 - Let them have treats when out with friends and parties, so they don’t feel deprived and resent you.
 My children know these are occasional ‘treats’.